-Evolutionary Biologist, Stress Management Consultant, Keynote Speaker, Author of The Instinctive Mind (forthcoming with Kensington)
+Evolutionary Biologist, Stress Management Consultant, Keynote Speaker, Author of Instinct (forthcoming with Kensington)

 By definition, we are incapable of seeing our own blind spots.
 Not recognizing that we don’t know what we don’t know can be costly in any organization.
 Rebecca’s “Blind Spots to Breakthroughs” helps employees identify and overcome behaviors that act as barriers to their optimal performance on both an individual and organization-wide basis.